-Key audit matter Our response As at 31 December 2016, the carrying amount of property, plant and equipment represented approximately 91% of the total assets of the Company.
-These assets, carried at cost less any accumulated depreciation and any accumulated impairment losses, consist primarily of tourism properties and related assets, and are subject to annual review to assess whether or not they may be impaired.
-Evaluating the appropriateness of allocation of assets to CGUs, based on our understanding of the Company's operations and business units; Evaluating the Company's judgments regarding identification of tourism properties or related CGUs which may require further impairment testing.
-This included, but was not limited to, comparing of the actual asset (or CGU) performance to previous forecasts;
+Key audit matter

+As at 31 December 2017, the carrying amount of property, plant and equipment represented approximately 94% of the Company's total assets.
+These assets, carried at cost less accumulated depreciation and any accumulated impairment losses, consist primarily of tourism properties and related assets, and are subject to annual review to assess whether or not they may be impaired.

 In the process, the Company first identifies its tourism properties where there is an indication of impairment.
-These properties are then subjected to a detailed impairment review through analysis of their value-in-use (based on an internal discounted cash flow model) or an estimate of their fair value less costs to sell.
+These properties are then subjected to a detailed impairment review through analysis of their value-inuse (based on an internal discounted cash flow model) or an estimate of their fair value less costs to sell.
 Any such impairment would be recognized in the amount by which the carrying amount of the asset (or its cash-generating unit, CGU) exceeds the recoverable amount.